ikhsannur1996/exercise-infra/README.md

 ### Conclusion

-This simplified architecture meets the requirements of our music streaming platform while offering several benefits.
+This architecture meets the requirements of our music streaming platform while offering several benefits.
 By leveraging Google Cloud Platform services, we can build a scalable, secure, and developer-friendly solution that provides users with a seamless music streaming experience.
 With cost-effective scalability, rapid development, high availability, integrated security, data analytics capabilities, and a supportive developer environment, we are well-positioned to launch and grow our music streaming platform successfully.